Nathan Drake: In Uncharted 3: Drake's Deception

 The third installment of the franchise, Uncharted 3: Drake's Deception, has Drake searching for the lost city of Iram of the Pillars, located in the Rub' al Khali Desert.
 During the gap between the two games, Drake and Elena married, but then became estranged and are now separated.
 It is revealed in this game that Drake's past is more mysterious than the player is led to believe.
-It eventually transpires that Drake is not his real last name (his real last name, Morgan, is not revealed until Uncharted 4) and he was raised in a Catholic orphanage from the age of five.
+It eventually transpires that Drake is not his real last name (his real surname, Morgan, is not revealed until Uncharted 4) and he was raised in a Catholic orphanage from the age of five.
 His mother committed suicide and his father handed the child over to the state.
 He ran away from the orphanage and traveled to Colombia, where, at the age of 15, he acquired Francis Drake's ring (which he has referred to as a family heirloom in the first game) by stealing it from a museum.
 This led to him teaming up with Victor Sullivan for the first time.
 With the assistance of Sully, Chloe, and Charlie Cutter, Drake steals valuable historical clues from a mysterious organization led by Katherine Marlowe and her assistant Talbot.
 They travel to France and Syria where they find clues leading them to Yemen, where Drake reluctantly enlists the help of Elena.
 They find a celestial map that shows the location of Iram.
 However, Sully is kidnapped by Marlowe and Talbot, prompting Drake to save him by boarding one of Marlowe's cargo planes.
 The plane crashes in the Rub' al Khali after a shoot-out ensues but Drake survives.
 After wandering the desert for days, a group of horsemen, led by Salim, rescue Drake and take him back to their encampment.
 Salim explains to Drake they must stop Marlowe and Talbot from reaching the lost city so they will not get their hands on the hallucinogenic power of the Djinn.
 Drake and Salim rescue Sully from Marlowe's caravan and reach the city.
 Drake and Sully destroy the winch pulling the brass vessel containing the Djinn from the waters causing the whole city to collapse.
 Marlowe is killed in quicksand and Drake shoots Talbot before he can kill Sully.
 Drake and Sully escape the sinking city and reunite with Elena back at Yemen.
 Drake and Elena appear to resolve their marriage and they fly back home on their new sea plane.